joelvaneenwyk/js-dos-docs/Writerside/topics/dos-api.md

 your webpage with DOS.

 You can start with any template of webpage you want.
-You only need some div element where to put dos window.
+You only need some div element where to put a dos window.

 ## Adding js-dos to your web page

-This is a common thing in web development, you need to add js-dos related scripts to your webpage. js-dos provide a CDN with latest version, just add this html to `<head>` section of page:
+This is a common thing in web development, you need to add js-dos related scripts to your webpage. js-dos provide a CDN with the latest version, just add this html to `<head>` section of page:

 ```html
 <!-- js-dos style sheet -->